Health care services

-From minor scrapes to heart care, we’ll help you get the care you need, when and where you need it.
-Our services include primary care and three specialty services.
-We also provide extended and after-hours care for non-emergency situations.
+From minor scrapes to heart problems, we’ll help you get the care you need, when and where you need it.
+We offer primary care and four specialty services.
+We also offer urgent care and after-hours care for non-emergency situations.

 - Take the time to understand your needs

-We offer three specialty care services — cardiology, pulmonary and rheumatology.
-Your primary care doctor will guide you if you need specialty care.OR
+Your primary care doctor will help decide if you need specialty care.OR

-We offer unique services, resources and programs to people who qualify for Medicare.
+We offer several services to those who qualify for Medicare.
 Services include:

 - Annual in-home visits